Lighting Landmarks Across Canada Shine Blue for World Asthma Day & Asthma Awareness Month

 Asthma – Stories from the Community Webinar

-On Thursday May 29, to wrap up Asthma Awareness Month, join us for a candid, insightful conversation with a panel of individuals living with asthma.
-They’ll share personal stories, challenges they’ve faced, and how they’ve found their path to living well — moderated by Josh Rheaume.
+On Thursday May 29, to wrap up Asthma Awareness Month, we held a webinar filled with candid, insightful conversations with a panel of individuals living with asthma.
+Moderated by Josh Rheaume, they shared personal stories, challenges they’ve faced, and how they’ve found their path to living well.

 Asthma Awareness Month Community Stories